How Courtesy Affects Your Relationships

 Surely you have been surprised by someone’s kindness.
 Perhaps you met a stranger who treated you just like a friend, freely offering you help.

 At first, we feel surprised.
-We feel that this kind of behavior isn’t normal.
+We feel that this kind of behaviour isn’t normal.
 Maybe this person is looking for something in exchange.

 However, it is normal.
 Friendly people who are emotionally open do exist.
 And they make the world a better place.

-These are some easy steps to take.
-They will help us to be authentic and kind people.
+It’s easier than you’d think!
+If you think your relatioships would benefit from a bit of extra TLC, here are some easy steps to take.
+These will help us to be more authentic and kinder.

 Use respectful language.
-This is especially important where you see emotional openness.
+This is especially important when you see emotional openness.
 Some phrases that you can use are “I understand” or “I hear you.”

 Show a real interest.
 Being concerned for someone is good.
 This is especially true if there is something we can do to lighten their mood or better their situation.

 Act with sincerity.
 Sometimes, people can be condescending because they use a false courtesy.
 Some examples include saying “thanks”, “how are you?”, or asking about other things purely out of obligation.
 Without real interest, these things fall flat.